CurePeach/curepeach.github.io/docs/journal.md

 - Found a bug where the font size of the left bar is extremely small on different sized windows.
 I'm not sure why it is doing this because I don't have a line that explicitly impacts the CSS around font size.
 I'm not going to be surprised if it's something to with flex because flex things make me sad honestly.
 - Replacing the filler text is taking a lot longer than I estimated.
 I have completed Work Experience and Skills.
 I think I can complete the other three categories on another day.
 - Also, note I want to add a little animation on the website.
 I will research how to accomplish this in the meantime.

+**18th January 2021**
+- I want to add a volunteering section because there are things that don't really fall into any of the categories that I want to mention.